 Join national Student Voice campaigns and engage with partner organizations in the field of educational equity, such as through panel opportunities and focus groups.

 Learn together in a tight-knit community of your peers who similarly care about justice in our schools and world and receive support as you lead local change.

 Gain access to the special Student Voice Deep Dive newsletter, lists of resources, action guides and a growing list of other information tools that help students take action

 Learn about Student Voice, the Student Bill of Rights, and how student-adult partnership can make a difference in your school and community

-Learn where the money for your education comes from, how states and districts chose to spend it, and how you can impact the decisions they make
+Learn where the money for your education comes from, how pandemic-era policy has changed the school funding landscape, and how you can impact educational resourcing

 Discover what schools could look like if they equipped students to analyze the our country's history of injustice and respond in real time as civic actors

-Hear from a panel of incredible student organizers who have taken action in their school, districts, and states—and won.
+Learn the storied history and current landscape of student organizers who have taken action in their school, districts, and states—and won.

 View our latest press releases, stories and updates to learn more about Student Voice’s work.